marinazub/uw_bunnies_python/README.md

 # uw_bunnies_python
-Rep for out group project for python
+Rep for our group project for python
-# github_guide